mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 trade route between the Imperium and the _Ya'soisthea_ clans of the Hierate runs through Tobia and the sector has a considerable proportion of high-technology, high-industry worlds.
-It is also a highly cosmopolitan subsector, with a very large number of non- human citizens.
+It is also a highly cosmopolitan subsector, with a very large number of non-human citizens.
 Ayldem is a Droyne-controlled world, while more than 80% of the Hradus population are naturalised Aslan.
 Walk through the cities of Tobia, New Moscow or Pryme and you can see a half-dozen sentient species on a single street.
 Unlike Pax